mbejan325/Retirement_Investment_Portfolio_Project/README.md

 1) Clone the repository
 2) Open up AWS, https://aws.amazon.com/, and sign in or create an account if you are not already a user.
-3) Navigate to Lex and create and initial, basic, robo advisor.
+3) Navigate to Lex and create and initial, basic, robo advisor via a custom bot.
 4) Save and build the bot, then test it to ensure it is working properly.
 5) Navigate to Lambda and create a new function, make sure to use python 3.7.
 6) Open up your local folder of the repository you cloned and go through to the "Starter_Code" folder.